-Here, $\phi$ is the gap function, v is the relative velocity in constraint space, and k and b are the stiffness and damping coefficients of the spring.
-Note that we again adopt the convention that $\Box^+$ is an implicit variable.
+Here, $\phi$ is the gap function for a single constraint, v is the relative velocity in constraint space, and k and b are the stiffness and damping coefficients of the spring.
+Note that we again adopt the convention that $\Box$ + is an implicit variable.